RockefellerArchiveCenter/processing-manual/processing.md

 - When processing:
     - Collaborate with Collections Management as necessary.
     -  **Seek assistance from Collections Management to safely unroll or flatten applicable records.**
-    - Remove the entire file from its existing housing or storage and rehouse or relocate the file in its entirety to appropriately-sized archival folders and/or boxes.
+    - Remove the entire file from its existing housing or storage and rehouse or relocate the file in its entirety to appropriately sized archival folders and/or boxes.
 This rehousing may involve one file, a group of files, or the contents of an entire box.
 It should never involve an individual item(s).

     Example: rehousing material into legal-size box(es) and folder(s) that was originally folded/creased to fit in letter-size housing or vice versa.